Rouhani says Iran wants no war, sanctions, threats, or bullying

 Trump, in his annual U.N. speech, said he would keep up economic pressure on Tehran to try to force a change in its behavior.
 But Rouhani said Iran had no intention of succumbing to the U.S. pressure.

-“The United States’ understanding of international relations is authoritarian ...
+“The United States’ understanding of international relations is authoritarian. ...
 Its understanding of power, not of legal and legitimate authority, is reflected in bullying and imposition,” Rouhani said.

-“No state and nation can be brought to the negotiating table by force.”
+“No state and nation can be brought to the negotiating table by force,” said the pragmatist president, adding that Iran did not want any war.

+“Our proposal is clear: commitment for commitment; violation for violation; threat for threat; and step for step, instead of talk for talk,” he said.

+Rouhani expressed Iran’s willingness to improve ties with the regional countries.
+Sunni Muslim Saudi Arabia has been at loggerheads with Shi’ite Iran for decades, fighting a long-running proxy war in the Middle East and beyond that has influenced conflicts in Iraq, Syria, Lebanon and Yemen.

+Riyadh and its Gulf allies have hailed Trump’s decision to exit the nuclear deal and to reimpose sanctions on Tehran, reflecting their concern about Iran’s influence in the region.

-Rouhani also said Iran believed in setting up a collective mechanism for the Persian Gulf with the presence and participation of all regional countries.
+“We believe in the formation of a collective mechanism for the Persian Gulf region with the presence and participation of all regional countries,” Rouhani said.

-Iran and U.S.-backed Saudi Arabia are involved in proxy conflicts across the region, from Syria to Lebanon.

-Writing by Parisa Hafezi; Editing by James Dalgleish
+Writing by Parisa Hafezi; Editing by James Dalgleish and Jonathan Oatis